nuua-io/Nuua/README.md

 This is the official nuua programming language repository

 Nuua is a new high level programming language.
 It acts as a generic language and it's built using pure C++, no dependencies required.
-Nuua is an dynamic and interpreted language similar to other high level languages like JavaScript or Python.
+Nuua is ~~dynamic~~ static typed and interpreted language similar to other high level languages like JavaScript or Python.

 The syntax is familiar with no strange structures.
 However, emphasis on arrows and anonymous functions (also called arrow functions) is there to stay.